hoshikawa2/fn_stream_blog/README.md

 Wait for the **Active** Status.
 Now you can use the instance.

 >**Note:** In the streaming creation process, you select as default **Auto-Create a default stream pool**, so you default pool will be create automatically.

+>**Note:** You can create your stream instance in a private subnet.
+In this case, attention for the function (see the function section in this material), it must be on the same private subnet or in a subnet that has access to the private subnet stream instance.
+Check your VCN, subnets, Security Lists, Service Gateway or other security components.
+Be sure that your function can access the streaming instance.

 Click on the **DefaultPool** link.
 ![default-pool-option.png](./images/default-pool-option.png?raw=true)